swaggerexpert/cookie/README.md

 **base64**

 Encodes a string using the [Base64](https://datatracker.ietf.org/doc/html/rfc4648) algorithm.
-Base64 encoding is explicitly mentioned in [RFC 6265, section 4.1.1](https://datatracker.ietf.org/doc/html/rfc6265#section-4.1.1) as a recommended encoding for cookie values.
+Base64 encoding is explicitly mentioned in [RFC 6265, section 4.1.1](https://datatracker.ietf.org/doc/html/rfc6265#section-4.1.1) as an example of appropriate encoding for cookie values.

 ```js
 import { base64Encoder } from '@swaggerexpert/cookie';